Hello, and welcome!

 Other academic areas of interest:

-Study Abroad: Roughly 50% of students will study abroad during their time at Tufts!
+Study Abroad: Roughly half of students will study abroad during their time at Tufts!

 Research: Tufts is a liberal arts and research university.
 Students can engage in exciting research opportunities with leading scholars across a variety of disciplines.

 Everyone will have a unique experience at Tufts based on the classes, extracurricular activities, and events that they choose.
 But the campus vibe of intellectual playfulness, collaboration, and kindness are pervasive in every experience.
 These are a few of the themes you’ll encounter on the Tufts campus:

 Making friends: Jumbos come from all corners of the world, bringing distinct stories, interests, and perspectives.
 But they have some things in common—they’re community-minded and passionate.
 You’ll meet your closest friends in the residence hall common room, through extracurricular activities, in that inspiring seminar class, and in the dining hall.
 You’ll find people who will lift you up on the tough days and celebrate with ice cream on the impossibly good days.

 Collaboration: Ideas are meant to be built upon, questioned, and shared.
 Tufts students understand this.
 They are kind, compassionate, open-minded people who work with each other and professors on innovative research, a cappella arrangements, campus publications, and socially-minded conferences.
 An idea born over coffee in the Campus Center may turn into the next big thing!

 The Cannon: The rules of painting this literal (but non-functioning!) cannon are simple: it can only be painted at night, and if more than one student or group of students wants to paint it that same night, the first group must stand guard until the sun rises to avoid leaving their artwork vulnerable to usurpers who may paint over it.
 The iconic landmark doubles as a popular billboard for undergraduates emboldened by spray paint to make a splashy, public shout-out—be it a club announcement or happy birthday to a bestie.
 Read more here.